gosweetspot/freight-api/shipments/delete.md

 ## Parameters

-The body of the message should be sent as an JSON array.

-A JSON list of consignment numbers.
+A comma seperated list of consignment numbers to be deleted.

 A maximum of 50 consignments can be deleted per call.